okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### AWS::CloudFormation::Designer hands on

 This is automatically added for you but worth deleting for online sharing and usage.
+When dragging and dropping each resource you will see a huge set of metadata left there.